braph-software/BRAPH-2/tutorials/general/tut_ba/readme.md

 For example: Desikan Nodes
 - Brain Surface Name (row 4, column 1).
 For example: BrainMeshICBM152.nv

-Then, from row 5, you should include the IDs of the regions of your atlas (Brain Surface Name (row 4, column 1).
-For example: BrainMeshICBM152.nv

 Then, from row 5, you should include the IDs of the regions of your atlas (1 st column), the labels of the regions of your atlas (2 nd column), the X, Y and Z coordinates (3 rd, 4 th, and 5 th columns), and any relevant notes (in this case, the brain hemisphere, 6 th column).